ThiruvarankanM/ckd-prediction-system/README.md

 A **Streamlit-based machine learning application** that predicts the likelihood of **Chronic Kidney Disease (CKD)** using clinical and laboratory parameters.
 This tool provides an interactive interface for entering patient data and generates predictions along with confidence scores.

+> **Note:** A `Dockerfile` is included for containerized deployment, but it is optional and not required to run the app locally.

 ---

 ## 🌟 Features